Service Provider

 Resources for learning more about a client-centered approach, including the key strategy of motivational interviewing

-National Standards for the Physical Inspection of Real Estate (NSPIRE)
+NSPIRE - National Standards for the Physical Inspection of Real Estate

-• Before any assistance will be provided on behalf of a program participant, the recipient, or subrecipient, must physically inspect each unit to assure that the unit meets HQS.
+• Before any assistance will be provided on behalf of a program participant, the recipient, or subrecipient, must physically inspect each unit to ensure that the unit meets HQS.
 Assistance will not be provided for units that fail to meet HQS, unless the owner corrects any deficiencies within 30 days from the date of the initial inspection and the recipient or subrecipient verifies that all deficiencies have been corrected.

 • Recipients or subrecipients must inspect all units at least annually during the grant period to ensure that the units continue to meet HQS